robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the purpose of the HEAD HTTP method?

-A) Delete a resource
+- A. Delete a resource
-B) Get metadata about a resource without the body
+- B. Get metadata about a resource without the body
-C) Update a resource
+- C. Update a resource
-D) Create a new resource
+- D. Create a new resource

 ### Back
 **Correct Answer**: B